 - Competitive interest rates that average between 3 and 6 percent

 Speaking of “unchanging,” here’s another thing that hasn’t changed since the 1990s: Cambridge’s experience, evidenced by its impressive record of closings.
-To date, Cambridge has closed more than 550 HUD loans, with total closings of over $6.5 billion.
+To date, Cambridge has closed more than 650 HUD loans, with total closings of over $6.5 billion.
 Cambridge also maintains a servicing portfolio of approximately 200 loans totaling $2 billion dollars; almost exclusively consisting of senior housing assets and skilled nursing facilities.
-“Throughout its years in business, Cambridge has seen and experienced almost every situation and structure from HUD in senior housing,” Davis noted.
+“Throughout its years in business, Cambridge has seen and experienced almost every situation and structure from HUD in senior housing,” Erkes noted.
 Cambridge has become extremely skilled at problem-solving, as testified by some of its past clients, like Gerald Nudo, Principal of Marc Realty of Chicago.
 When one of his properties suddenly lost its license.
-“Jeff and his team at Cambridge dug in, hired some people, and worked hard to get the license reinstated,” Nudo recounted, quickly getting things back on track for Nudo and his clients.
+“Everyone at Cambridge dug in, hired some people, and worked hard to get the license reinstated,” Nudo recounted, quickly getting things back on track for Nudo and his clients.

-Skillful problem-solving comes from Cambridge’s years of experience as well as a staff of people who are not only good at what they do but genuinely care for their clients and their outcomes.
-“The Cambridge management team is extremely competitive, exceptionally creative and very detail-oriented.
-And the Cambridge staff is very patient with borrowers,” said Eric Rothner, CEO of Hunter Management of Evanston, Il.
+Skillful problem-solving comes from Cambridge’s years of experience and a staff of people who are not only good at what they do but genuinely care for their clients and their outcomes.
+It has widely known in the senior housing industry that the Cambridge management team is extremely competitive, exceptionally creative, and very detail-oriented, and the Cambridge staff is very patient with borrowers.
 “If you provide Cambridge with timely and accurate information, the company will guide you through the process and stand by you.
 Which is something that others don’t do.”
 According to Daniel Maguire, Vice President of Sandy River Company of Portland, Me., “Cambridge is widely regarded as an exceptionally knowledgeable industry leader.
 And the company’s professional staff has a remarkable understanding of what will and will not fit within HUD guidelines.
 In working with the firm, we never encountered a servicing problem.”